kaustubhagarwal18/inet/showcases/visualizer/spectrum/doc/index.rst

 **TODO** it should be on the same scale; it should be a receiver

-The visualizers :par:`spectrumMode` parameter specifies what to display in the spectrum figures, one of the following:
+The visualizer's :par:`spectrumMode` parameter specifies what to display in the spectrum figures, one of the following:

 - ``total``: display the total power density in the transmission medium at that location (visualizes signals at every node)